amr-jawwad/dragon-fruit/README.md

 VALIDATION_DATA_SIZE|As a fraction of the training data size|0 < size < 1
-COUNT_FAILED_ORDERS|Whether to count failed orders as orders (true), or to exclude them (false)|Options: [true, false] early_stopping_rounds|For the ML model validation
+COUNT_FAILED_ORDERS|Whether to count failed orders as orders (true), or to exclude them (false)|Options: [true, false] early_stopping_rounds|For the ML model validation balance_classes|Adjust class weights to account for class imbalance| Options: [true, false].
+Implemented only to XGBClassifier for now

 ## Technologies used
 * MLFlow